-For 2020, the other segment includes reinsurance accepted by Ecclesiastical covering development on historic liabilities of the Australia subsidiary.
-Increased physical and sexual abuse (PSA) claims volumes, consistent with trends for the wider Australian market, have resulted in a loss for the year.
+For 2021, the other segment includes the impact of internal reinsurance accepted by Ecclesiastical covering development on historic liabilities of the Australia subsidiary.
+Increased PSA claims volume, consistent with trends for the wider Australian market have resulted in a loss for the year.